-An Ohio Parish’s Bulletin — Before-and-After!
+An Ohio Parish’s Bulletin and Brand/Logo Redesign — Before-and-After!

-LPi • Apr 28, 2022
+LPi • April 28, 2022

-David and his team were sent this bulletin from Holy Trinity Catholic Parish in Avon, Ohio, and they went right to work.
+David and his team were sent this bulletin (pictured above) from Holy Trinity Catholic Parish in Avon, Ohio, and they went right to work.
 David was kind enough to answer some questions about the process and to reveal a some of his design recommendations for every parish.

 Q. What were the most important elements of the parish that you wanted to highlight in the redesign?